-Competition: Call for entries for Word Warrior 2020, annual completion hosted by READ Educational Trust, South Africa
+Competition: Call for entries for Word Warrior 2020, annual competition hosted by READ Educational Trust, South Africa

 2020 Word Warrior competition – details